ZhuJo/no-click-look-controls/README.md

 Property      | Default | Description
 --------------|---------|-------------
 maxyaw        | 3π      | Controls the max y-axis rotation.
 Actual max viewing angle is twice the parameter, ie 3π          is 3π to the right and 3π to the left. maxpitch      | π/2     | Controls the max x-axis rotation.
-Actual max viewing angle is twice the parameter, ie π/2 is π/2 to the right and π/2 to the left. enabled       | true    | Enables controls
+Actual max viewing angle is twice the parameter, ie π/2 is π/2 up and π/2 down. enabled       | true    | Enables controls

 ##Usage